tochev/git-annex-remote-pcloud/README.md

             path=PCLOUD_FOLDER(default /annex) [credentials_file=~/.pcloud_auth] \
             encryption=none|shared|hybrid|pubkey

-    The file with credentials should be one of:
+    The file with credentials should be in one of the following formats:
         - two lines (username and password)
         - one line (authentication token)